isomerpages/mindef-digitaliti/pages/FAQs.md

 permalink: /faq/
 description: ""
 ---
-1. What is Kranji Camp 3 address?
+**Question**: What is Kranji Camp 3 Address?

-    Below is the address for Kranji Camp 3:
-    151 Choa Chu Kang Way, Western Water, Singapore 688248
+**Answer**: 151 Choa Chu Kang Way, Western Water, Singapore 688248

-2. Can my parents pick me up from Kranji Camp 3?
+**Question**: Can my parents pick me up from Kranji Camp 3?

-    Yes, they will be able to pick you up outside of Kranji Camp 3,  Guard Room.
-3. Is there a map from Kranji camp 3 that we can take a look at?
-    Yes, the map can be found [HERE](https://d3m9tmhm9d1c6q.cloudfront.net).
-4. If we are lost in Kranji Camp 3, 5 SIR compound who do we look for?
-    Immediately call your respective section commanders & share with them your live location so that they can come to you as soon as possible.
+**Answer**: Yes!
+Buses will make a stop at Kranji Camp 3 Guard Room, before heading to Yew Tee MRT.

+**Question**: Will we be allowed to take photos in during the Open House?

+**Answer**: There will be 2 designated photo moments where you will be able to use your handphones to take photos.
+They will be at Sector B - Vehicle Static Display!
+Look for the Station ICs on the day for more information!
+Alternatively, an Instant Photo Printing Booth will be in Sector D!
+Get your photo taken and printed with your buddies and mates!

-5. Are we allowed to dress down to civilian attire upon booking out?
+**Question**: Are we allowed to dress down to civilian attire upon booking out?

-    No, all recruits are not allowed to book out in civilian attire.
+**Answer**: Recruits will book out with their Smart 4, Jockey Cap and Assault Bag (inclusive of their essentials).

-6. Who do I look for if a certain station piqued my interest?
+**Question**: Who do I look for if certain station piqued my interest?

-    Look for the respective stations ICs and ask them the question that you would like to ask.
+**Answer**: Each display booth will be manned by a Commander!
+Speak to the respective Commander to find out more!
+You will also be allowed to express interest via the printed QR code at the respective booths!

+**Question**:.
+Can we post our Open House visit on Social Media Platforms (Instagram, TikTok etc)?

+**Answer**: You are not allowed to take photos and videos during your visit.
+Only photos will be allowed at Sector B - Vehicle Static Display!

+**Question**: Will lunch be catered for?

+**Answer**: Yes!
+Lunch has been catered for.
+Look at our selected Cookhouse Menu to find out more!

+**Question**: Will my parents be allowed to come for the visit?

+**Answer**: Unfortunately, only Recruits are invited for this Open House!
+Maybe the next Open House!

+**Question**: What will be our attire for the open house?

+**Answer**: You will be in your standard book out attire (Smart 4, Jockey Cap and Assault Bag with your essential items)!

+**Question**: What time do we have to book in?

+**Answer**: Look for your respective Company Commanders to find out more!